-The Avis Bridge in Hinton formerly carried West Virginia State Route 107 over the Chesapeake & Ohio Railroad.
+The Avis Bridge in Hinton formerly carried WV 107 over the Chesapeake & Ohio Railroad.

 The Norfolk Western Railroad Bluestone Branch crossing over the Bluestone River is a simple two span pony plate girder bridge in Bramwell.
 The Bluestone Branch was a 17-mile line that extended from Bluestone to Giatto, although the last regular service operated over the rails in 1984 when the last coal train left McComas via the Crane Creek Branch.
 The last train operated west of Coopers in 1996 when Norfolk Southern, the successor to the NW, delivered several cars to Bramwell for display at a rebuilt depot.

 The Buckeye Station Road Bridge carries CR 219/15 over the Greenbrier River in Buckeye Station.
 Constructed in 1909 by the Ferris Bridge Company, the Pratt through truss is slated for replacement.